ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/dbt/README.md

 - to create the seed tables/lookup with a CSV file

 ```
-$ dbt seed
+$ dbt seed --select remote_booth_station
 ```

-- Run the model
+- Run all the models using this pattern
 ```
 $ dbt run --m <model.sql>
 ```